open-sdg/open-sdg/docs/tutorials/create-pages.md

 1. In your site repository on Github.com, go into the `_pages` folder.
 2. Press "Add file" and then "Create new file".
 3. Name your file "example.md".
 Or substitute any other name, as long as it ends with ".md".
 This extension stands for [Markdown](https://daringfireball.net/projects/markdown/), which will be discussed in more detail below.
+4. After typing the name, click into the editor which is open below, in which you can proceed to the next section.

 ## Add the page's "front matter"

+> The term "front matter" refers to a series of key/value pairs in YAML syntax, commonly used in Jekyll and other software.
+For more information, here is the [Jekyll documentation on front matter](https://jekyllrb.com/docs/front-matter/) and here is an [introductory primer on YAML](https://www.youtube.com/watch?v=1uFVr15xDGg).
+However, these resources are not required for this tutorial.

-With any Jekyll site your pages need to have a "[front matter](https://jekyllrb.com/docs/front-matter/)" section at the top.
-This section must be formatted in a certain way, and must have 4 required "fields".
+With any Jekyll site your pages need to have a "front matter" section at the top.
+This section must be formatted in a certain way.
+In our case, it must have 4 particular "fields" (key/value pairs).
 Here are the steps:

 1. Click into the body of the page (under "Edit new file").
 2. On the first line, type three dashes: `---`